snprajwal/nextleveldb/README.md

 * Maintain neat, clean, readable code.
 Use sensible variable and function names, and write comments for the confusing parts.
 * Use __1 tabspace__ only for indentation.
 Please don't use spaces, it just makes the coding experience shitty.
 * See [this](https://www.conventionalcommits.org/en/v1.0.0/) for how to write readable commit messages.
+* Don't commit any generated files, compiled .class files or other temporary stuff.
+If you have something that should not be committed, add it to the .gitignore file.